Kantis/kantis.github.io/_posts/2023-04-28-accidental-task-avoidance.md

 I checked Github and sure enough, the integration tests on `master` were broken there as well.
 It made little sense since we have branch protections in place - it shouldn't be possible to merge a PR where builds are failing.

 We were quickly able to conclude which PR had brought in the bad changes based on what failed.
+Checking the logs revelead that integration tests had simply not run for the PR, even though the `./gradlew check` task was run.

 > Task :app:integrationTest FROM-CACHE